encse/finger/README.md

 of this would be to show the recent activity on social media sites.
 I decided to go with twitter.

 It works on the traditional finger port (79), but it's not compliant to RFC 1288, as it is just my server, with a single user.
-It's more like an auto response when somebody connects to it to TCP port.
+It's more like an auto response when somebody connects.

 We live in the 21st century, and everything is on the the web nowadays, so I added a second access point and exposed it on websocket as well.
 Now if you open the developer window on my website you see the same message